tmalik8/ReactPlayground/README.REACT-ROUTER.md

 Notice that we are not using anchor tags like `<a href='/about'></a>` but a `Link` component provided by react router.
 If we use anchor tag in our Navigation, we are still able to navigate to the destination path since our `App.js` knows how to handle the URL, but using `Link` has a big advantage over anchor tag.
 It does not load and re-render the whole page again.
 It only renders the components that we asked for and unmount any component that is navigated away.
 For example if you are at the **home page** and want to navigate to the **about page** using the `Link` component, the `Home` component will be unmounted and the `About` component will be mounted into our `App` without having to reload the whole page again.

-Now that is it for the most part.
-There are still things that left uncovered but we will not deal with them for now (or maybe never for this project).
+Now that was it for the most part.
+There are still things that left uncovered, but we will not deal with them for now (or maybe never for this project).

 ## Your Task

-For this project React router is already set up for you.
 For this assignment `App.js` serves as our main page.
 Any additional component/page needs to be registered at `App.js`.
 Look at how we structured `App.js`.
 Here is what you need to do.

 - Create a Component in `components/interns` and name it `internNamePage`.
 - Customize your component/page however you want (add personal information etc).